jomanor/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-Welcome to my portfolio :).
+Welcome to my portfolio!.
 My name is José María, and I hold a Bachelor's degree in Physics.
 I am currently pursuing a Master's degree in Data Science, with only the final Master's project remaining.
 This project focuses on parallelization in Deep Learning models and Big Data analytics, and I will soon be updating this portfolio with the work completed so far.

 Moreover, I am excited to start my professional career in the field of Data Science.
 This portfolio serves as a display of my knowledge and consists of Data Science and Data Analysis projects created for academic, self-learning, and personal interest purposes.
 It also highlights my achievements, skills, and certifications.